wesleycamargo/azure-docs.pt-br/articles/sql-database/sql-database-elastic-pool-manage-csharp.md

-## Mover um banco de dados existente para um pool de banco de dados elástico
+## Mover um banco de dados existente para um pool

     // Update database service objective to add the database to a pool